Davidson Institute for Talent Development

 JAN: That is wise advice.
 Thank you, Christine, for taking the time to share with us what you've learned in founding and leading a successful parent advocacy group.
 I know your experiences will encourage and help others to organize and actively participate in advocacy groups for gifted students.

-For more information about this parent advocacy group, see the Southlake Parents for Academic Excellence (SPACE) website, www.southlakespace.com.
+For more information about this parent advocacy group, see the Southlake Association for Gifted and Talented (SAGT) website, http://www.southlakegifted.org/.